Danh295/CompetitiveProgrammingGuide/Sorting/README.md

 Although this is a very efficient algorithm, it's only applicable when the array is small enough and its elements are all positive integers

 ## Sorting in C++
-The C__ standard library contains many implementations and functions that can carry out sorting algorithms for you
+The C++ standard library contains many implementations and functions that can carry out sorting algorithms for you
 - making your own algorithm isn't always ideal
 - using stl functions has many benefits
     - saves time